Are You A Real Estate Firm? List Your Business

 Pros: Peaceful streets, secure environment, proximity to government offices.

-Cons: High cost of living, fewer shopping/entertainment options compared to Jabi or Wuse.
+Cons: High cost of living, fewer shopping and entertainment options compared to Jabi or Wuse.

 Upper-Middle Budget / Convenience & Lifestyle